Segment Information

 The Vedanta Limited Employee Stock Option Scheme (ESOS) 2016

-The Company introduced an Employee Stock Option Scheme 2016 ("ESOS"), which was approved by the Vedanta Limited shareholders to provide equity settled incentive to all employees of the Company including subsidiary companies.
-The ESOS scheme includes tenure based, business performance based and market performance based stock options.
+The Company introduced an Employee Stock Option Scheme 2016 ("ESOS”), which was approved by the Vedanta Limited shareholders to provide equity settled incentive to all employees of the Company including subsidiary companies.
+The ESOS scheme includes tenure based, business performance based (EBITDA) and market performance based stock options.
 The maximum value of options that can be awarded to members of the wider management group is calculated by reference to the grade average cost-to-company ("CTC") and individual grade of the employee.
 The ESOS schemes are administered through VESOS trust and have underlying Vedanta Limited equity shares.

-Options granted during the year ended 31 March 2024 and year ended 31 March 2023 includes business performance based, sustained individual performance based, management discretion and fatality multiplier based stock options.
+Options granted during the year ended 31 March 2026 and year ended 31 March 2025 includes business performance based, sustained individual performance based, management discretion and fatality multiplier based stock options.
 Business performances will be measured using Volume, Cost, Net Sales Realisation, EBITDA, Free Cash Flows, ESG & Carbon footprint or a combination of these for the respective business/ SBU entities.

 Business Performance-Based and Sustained Individual Performance-Based Options:

-The fair values of stock options following these types of vesting conditions have been estimating using the Black-Scholes-Merton Option Pricing model.
+The fair values of stock options following these types of vesting conditions have been estimating using the Black-ScholesMerton Option Pricing model.
 The value arrived at under this model has been then multiplied by the expected % vesting based on business performance conditions (only for business performance-based options) and the expected multiplier on account of sustained individual performance (for both type of options).
-The inputs used in the Black-Scholes-Merton Option Pricing model include the share price considered as of the valuation date, exercise price as per the scheme/ plan of the options, expected dividend yield (estimated based on actual/ expected dividend trend of the company), expected tenure (estimated as the remaining vesting period of the options), the risk-free rate (considered as the zero coupon yield as of the valuation date for a term commensurate with the expected tenure of the options) and expected volatility (estimated based on the historical volatility of the return in company’s share prices for a term commensurate with the expected tenure of the options).
+The inputs used in the Black-Scholes-Merton Option Pricing model include the share price considered as of the valuation date, exercise price as per the scheme/ plan of the options, expected dividend yield (estimated based on actual/ expected dividend trend of the company), expected tenure (estimated as the remaining vesting period of the options), the risk-free rate (considered as the zero coupon yield as of the valuation date for a term commensurate with the expected tenure of the options) and expected volatility (estimated based on the historical volatility of the return in company's share prices for a term commensurate with the expected tenure of the options).
 The exercise period of 6 months post vesting period has not been considered as the options are expected to be exercised immediately post the completion of the vesting period.

-C 304 crore (31 March 2023: loss of C 585 crore) on account of gains/ losses relating to sales that were provisionally priced as at the beginning of the year with the final price settled in the current year, gains/ losses relating to sales fully priced during the year, and marked to market gains/ losses relating to sales that were provisionally priced as at the end of the year.
+a) Revenue from sale of products and from sale of services for the year ended 31 March 2026 includes revenue from contracts with customers of ' 22,929 Crore (31 March 2025:' 16,715 Crore) and a net gain on mark-to-market of ' 70 Crore (31 March 2025:' 45 Crore) on account of gains relating to sales that were provisionally priced as at the beginning of the year with the final price settled in the current year, gains/ losses relating to sales fully priced during the year, and marked to market gains/ losses relating to sales that were provisionally priced as at the end of the year.

-b) Majority of the Company’s sales are against advance or are against letters of credit/ cash against documents/ guarantees of banks of national standing.
+b) "Majority of the Company's sales are against advance or are against letters of credit/ cash against documents/ guarantees of banks of national standing.
 Where sales are made on credit, the amount of consideration does not contain any significant financing component as payment terms are within three months.

 As per the terms of the contract with its customers, either all performance obligations are to be completed within one year from the date of such contracts or the Company has a right to receive consideration from its customers for all completed performance obligations.
 Accordingly, the Company has availed the practical expedient available under paragraph 121 of Ind AS 115 and dispensed with the additional disclosures with respect to performance obligations that remained unsatisfied (or partially unsatisfied) at the balance sheet date.
 Further, since the terms of the contracts directly identify the transaction price for each of the completed performance obligations there are no elements of transaction price which have not been included in the revenue recognised in the financial statements.
 Further, there is no material difference between the contract price and the revenue from contract with customers.